RayzoRayy/RaysDongles/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Please complete the following information**
- -Forge Version
+ Forge Version-
--Minecraft Version
+Minecraft Version-
--Slurpie's Dongles Version
+Slurpie's Dongles Version-

-**Please list all mods here that you are currently using with my mod**
+**Please list all mod(s) AND version(s) here that you are currently using with my mod**

 **Additional context**
 Add any other context about the problem here.